mandemmike/AI-PASS/README.md

 **3.Slow Implementation**

 Machine learning is too complex in general.
-Even if there is a quality data, train it well, and have accurate predictions, the time and effort it takes to consider, execute and waiting for the tasks to complete take too much time.
+Even if there is a quality data, trained the model well, and have accurate predictions as aimed, the time and effort it takes to consider, implement, tune, execute and wait for the tasks, trainings, predictions and evaluations to complete take too much time.
+Every each tiny bit of implementation might end spending a hour to a day or few days, meaning every bit of implementation or tuning or consideration of a part, you have to train the model and see if the results are satisfying as you aimed in first place;

+If;
+- the accuracy is in good range as above,
+- the loss is in the good range as above,
+- that accuracy and loss is not oscillating during training, validation and testing,
+- that distance between training accuracy and validation accuracy is not far apart,
+- that distance between training loss and validation loss is not far apart,
+- that accuracy/loss values for each feature is increasing/decreasing in a significant way,
+- that the dataset size is enough/maybe not,
+- that complexity of the architecture is balanced, more complexity might sound better performance but expensive, and also the more complex the model is going to be harder to explain,
+- the time for training, predicting and evaluating takes too much time,
+- that performance is good enough overall for our project.

-Every each tiny bit of implementation might end spending a day or few days.
-This aspect is also because of having not enough technology (e.g.slow programs) in ML, excessive requirements would be another negative effect and so forth.
+These are just common aspects to keep an eye on. the deeper you go into it, deeper it gets.
+These considerations are also because of not having enough technology (e.g.slow programs) in ML, excessive requirements would be another negative effect and so forth.
 It also requires constant monitoring and observations as well as maintenance and tuning to be able to produce the best output it is possible under given and created circumstances.
+There are thousands of inventions that need to happen in every concept of ML.

 ### Efficiency

-At the first glance, mindset of accuracy values on ML models as below, enabled us to determine if our model is good enough.
+At the first glance, mindset of accuracy values on ML models is as below, enabled us to determine if our model is good enough.
 If the accuracy is;

-_Note: Below are the acceptable/non-objectionable accuracy and loss value results in ML._
+_Note: Below are the acceptable/non-objectionable accuracy and loss values results in ML._

+Range of values for accuracy;
 - lower than 60%, do a new model.
 - between 60% and 70%, it’s a poor model.
 - between 70% and 80%, you’ve got a good model.
 - between 80% and 90%, you have an excellent model.
 - between 90% and 100% (it’s a probably an overfitting case).

-Range of values for loss function:
+Range of values for loss function;

-- ( = 0.00)   Perfect probabilities
+- ( = 0.00): Perfect probabilities
 - ( < 0.02): Great probabilities
 - ( < 0.05): In a good way
 - ( < 0.20): Great